BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 ### 1.3 License:

-* This tutorial prepared by Berk Kıvılcım under the mentorship of Berk Anbaroğlu and Nusret Demir
+* This tutorial prepared by Berk Kıvılcım under the mentorship of Berk Anbaroğlu and Nusret Demir.

 ---